 - Increased secrecy and lying about drug use

-- Physical changes, such as weight loss, bloodshot eyes, and changes to your hair or skin.
+- Physical changes, such as weight loss, bloodshot eyes, and changes to your hair, skin, and teeth

 - Mental health issues like anxiety and depression